DanielLin94144/DanielLin94144.github.io/_pages/about.md

   - /about.html
 ---

 Guan-Ting is currently a final-year Ph.D. student (expected to graduate in _December 2025_) at the [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University (NTU)](https://www.ntu.edu.tw/), under the guidance of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
-His research interests include **Speech LLMs, Full-Duplex Interaction, Spoken Language Understanding / Generation, and Test-Time Adaptation for Automatic Speech Recognition (ASR)**.
+His research interests include **Speech LLMs, Full-Duplex Interaction, Spoken Language Understanding / Generation, and Test-Time Adaptation for Automatic Speech Recognition**.

 Guan-Ting has authored more than 10 papers at top-tier Speech and NLP conferences (ACL, EMNLP, ICASSP, INTERSPEECH, IEEE SLT) as a first or co-first author.
 Notably, he received the **Best Paper Award** at IEEE SLT 2022 in Doha, Qatar.
 He also regularly serves as an official reviewer for prestigious conferences, including ICLR, NeurIPS, ACL, EMNLP, NAACL, and ICASSP.